Other Backward Class: Kalelkar Commission

 The commission in its final report recommended "caste as the criteria" to determine backwardness.
 However, the report was not accepted by the government, which feared that the backward classes excluded from the caste and communities selected by the commission might not be considered, and those in most need would be swamped by the multitudes, thus receiving insufficient attention.

 Mandal Commission

 The decision to set up a second backward classes commission was made official by the president on 1 January 1979.
-The commission popularly known as the Mandal Commission, its chairman being B. P. Mandal, submitted a report in December 1980 that stated that the population of OBCs, which includes both Hindus and non-Hindus, was around 52 per cent of the total population according to the Mandal Commission.
-The number of backward castes and communities was 3,743 in the initial list of Mandal Commission set up in 1979–80.
-The number of backward castes in Central list of OBCs has now increased to 5,013 (without the figures for most of the Union Territories) in 2006 as per National Commission for Backward Classes.
-Mandal Commission developed 11 indicators or criteria to identify OBCs, of which four were economic.
+The commission is popularly known as the Mandal Commission, its chairman being B. P. Mandal, submitted a report in December 1980 that stated that the population of OBCs, which includes both Hindus and non-Hindus, was around 52 percent of the total population.
+The commission prepared a list of 3,743 backward castes or communities for the entire country, of which 1,937 had been classified as the "depressed backward class".
+It developed 11 indicators or criteria to identify OBCs, of which four were economic.